Gary Webb: Films

 Kill the Messenger (2014) is based on Webb's book Dark Alliance and Nick Schou's biography of Webb.
 Actor Jeremy Renner portrays Webb.

 TV

 Snowfall is an American crime drama television series set in Los Angeles in 1983.
 The series revolves around the first crack epidemic and its impact on the culture of the city.
-The series follows the stories of several characters whose lives are fated to intersect including CIA operative Teddy McDonald who helps to secure guns for the Contras.
+The series follows the stories of several characters whose lives are fated to intersect, including CIA operative Teddy McDonald who helps to secure guns for the Contras.
+The show has been described as a fictionalized version of Dark Alliance.